yaidercc/yaidercc/README.md

 both frontend and backend.
 I have a good research capacity which has allowed me to solve various problematic situations and improve the quality of my developments, adding to this my curiosity and constant search for improvement both personally and professionally.

-- 🔭 At that movement I am doing BCA (Bachelors of Computer Application).
 - 🌱 I’m currently learning React JS And Node Js.
 - 📣 I am a native Spanish speaker, and I am learning English on my own.
 - 💬 Ask me about **Javascript** **HTML**, **CSS**, **GIT**.